 Petar M. Leonard

-Petar has focused his practice almost exclusively on domestic relations since graduation from law school.
+Petar has focused his practice almost exclusively on domestic relations since graduating from law school.
 Petar’s practice combines impeccable client service with a pragmatic, results-driven mindset to achieve client goals effectively and efficiently.
 Petar has successfully represented clients in cases with issues spanning the domestic-relations spectrum, including divorce, legal separation, parenting, alimony, child support, relocation, enforcement and modification.

 Having grown up in Oregon’s Willamette Valley, Petar is an outdoor enthusiast who enjoys hiking, sailing, climbing, kayaking, snowboarding, wakeboarding and cross-country skiing.